microsoft/hlsl-specs/proposals/0031-hlsl-vector-matrix-operations.md

 - `M` - the 'M' dimension of the matrix
 - `K` - the 'K" dimension of the matrix
 - `ML` - the layout of the matrix in memory
-- `TRANPOSE` - whether or not this matrix should be transposed before any operations
+- `Transpose` - whether or not this matrix should be transposed before any operations

 Members: